YOUR NEWBORN SESSION WITH

 Including older brother/sister(s) in your newborn’s potraits is the perfect way to document this fleeting time in your lives.

 Sister(s): Please have a snug fitting tank in a neutral color, or a dress with no busy patterns.
-I ask that girls hair be natural (or in braids) and free of bows, headbands, etc. Just as with mom, no chipped nail polish and nude tones or none at all.
+I ask that girls hair be natural (or in braids) and free of huge bows, large headbands, etc. Just as with mom, no chipped nail polish and nude tones or none at all.

 Brother(s): A snug pair of jeans and shirtless or plain tight-fitting white t-shirt.
 Please take a few moments to chat with your guy about this so he feels prepared for the session if you choose to go shirtless.